1. Home

 • Ireland is not part of the Schengen Area and will not participate in EES.

-• Croatia, although a Schengen member, is undergoing a phased rollout of border procedures, with full implementation expected by 10 April 2026.
+• Croatia, although a Schengen member, is implementing border procedures in phases, with full implementation expected by 10 April 2026.

 For a full list of Schengen Area countries and their visa policies, see Envoy Global’s guide to Schengen visa countries.